 What should I send music-wise?
 Full songs, cover songs, exclusive music or non-exclusive, aka music I’ve uploaded to every library on the planet.

 You can send whatever you want, it’s a “you call”.
 I like to send in a mix of exclusive and non-exclusive material.

 Non-exclusives → because I want as much exposure as possible.
 The more people pushing, the more money you have the potential of making.

-Exclusives → Shows a bit of seriousness and dedication in the business relationship.
+Exclusives → Show a bit of seriousness and dedication in the business relationship.
 I’m sure they don’t want tracks that have been around the block more than a dozen times.

 You don’t leave much room to negotiate with non-exclusive tracks.
 If the client hears your music on mrjoeshappytrackslibrary.com and it’s priced at $40.00 good luck trying to collect anything higher than that on the front end.